 We are dedicated to promoting a safe, healthy environment for generations to come.
-While the world faces many pressing environmental challenges, advancing climate change solutions is our central driver.
-We see a changing climate as a grave threat to human well-being, especially vulnerable populations.
-We support effective state and federal policy and advocacy campaigns, steeped in scientific and legal expertise, to cut greenhouse gases, fight pollution and accelerate the transition to a clean energy future.
-In addition to cleantech, sustainable food and conservation solutions, we have worked to engage various stakeholders and sectors to protect the environment and human rights.
-This has included the faith community, agriculture industry, healthcare industry, corporations and investors.
-Building on these efforts, we also support sustainability education and training to develop future leaders.
+While the world faces many pressing environmental challenges, advancing just climate solutions is our central driver.
+We see a changing climate as an overriding threat to human well-being, particularly vulnerable populations.
+In response, we are focused on accelerating the clean energy transition and sustainable food systems through a mix of local, national and global efforts.
+Currently, we support work that revolves around environmental advocacy/policy/litigation, clean energy, urban agriculture, faith-based and healthcare initiatives, front-line community environmental justice, corporate accountability, responsible investing, and democracy protection.
+Building awareness, we also support sustainability education and training to develop future leaders.

 As You Sow – promotes corporate social responsibility through shareholder advocacy, coalition building and legal strategies